devilyouwei/NVimmer/README.md

 **Plugin installation**

-Enter nvim, input ':plugInstall' to install all plugins
+Open nvim, then input command ':plugInstall' to install all plugins

 **Install coc plugins**